RichardDooling/Entertainment_Law/First_Amendment-Intro/First_Amendment-Intro.md

 > referred to some understanding
 > that there is a proper scope of such freedom
 > (even if the scope was unsettled in some particulars),
-> rather to unlimited freedom to say or print anything one pleases.
+> rather than an unlimited freedom to say or print anything one pleases.

 > It's much like, if tomorrow a state enacted a law
 > protecting "the freedom to marry,"